 While the COVID-19 pandemic isn’t going to last forever, the exposure to online shopping that the virus led to will likely have long-lasting positive effects on Amazon.com and others in the e-commerce industry.

-Beyond the pandemic, there’s a good reason for Amazon.com’s leadership in e-commerce services.
+Beyond the pandemic, there’s a good reason for Amazon.com’s leadership in online retail services.
 The company spent billions of dollars early on, expanding its infrastructure and focusing on delivering products to consumers as quickly as possible.
 These investments have paid off, with Amazon.com offering a best-in-class user experience and ultimately resulting in its leadership within its category.

 With a strong history of leadership in its space, best-in-class infrastructure, and a history of dramatic net income and revenue growth, Amazon.com is already a stock that’s hard to ignore.
-Add in the fact that the company has proven resilient in times of pandemic and economic hardship, and the stock is clearly one of the best plays on the stock market today.
+Add in the fact that the company has proven resilient during the coronavirus and resulting economic hardship, and the stock is clearly one of the best plays on the stock market today.

 2. McDonald’s (NYSE: MCD)

 McDonald’s is the leading fast-food chain in the United States and around the world.
 With the company operating within the food service industry, the COVID-19 pandemic sent the stock to multiyear lows early on.

-However, that has already changed in a big way, with the stock making nearly a full recovery since the start of the pandemic.
+However, that has already changed in a big way, with the stock making nearly a full recovery since the start of the crisis.